“Lize D. Fotbusen… where have I heard that name before?” Kaidus asked himself.

 “Yes.
 It was a name from a book I read last year.
 It detailed parts of her life and how she became who she is.”
 He replied and sat back down.

 “Was that book Life and Death of Malizur Lize Daran Fotbusen?”
 Lord Varath questioned.

 “I have a copy here somewhere if you want to take a look at it.”

 “No, it’s fine.”
 Kaidus looked to the lord, “Have you read it yourself Lord Varath?” he enquired.

 “I have.
 I found the adventurous lifestyle she led a little perilous for my taste, but it was a different time and era.
 Perhaps that was why she accomplished such feats as she did.”
 Lord Varath replied, taking a seat.
 “Have you read Artroloxsi Velantrius by Hinnegin R. Rucin?”

 “I can’t say I have.”
 Kaidus replied, unable to recall the title.

 “I don’t have a copy, but you should read it if you ever get the chance.
 It’s rare, but the book is a composite detailing the many deeds of various mages throughout the centuries.
 Some of her accomplishments not recorded in the book Life and Death of Malizur Lize are in there…”

-To his surprise, not only did the lord have an extensive collection of books, the lord seem to have read a majority of them.
+To his surprise, not only did the lord have an extensive collection of books, the lord seems to have read a majority of them.
 The two spent the afternoon discussing about books.